 God has given us the ability and responsibility to labor in our world.
 Going all the way back to the Garden of Eden and even prior to the fall of man, God gave the responsibility to “tend” the garden.
 Work is something that God intended to be good.
 After the fall, work became much more difficult.
 Adam now faced thorns and thistles as he sought to cultivate the ground and provide for his family.

 As believers, our employment and the work the we do is an opportunity to Glorify God.
 We are told in Colossians 3:17, “And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through him.”
-Since everything in life is an opportunity to glorify God, it is obvious that what we do in our work is that opportunity.
+Since everything in life is an opportunity to glorify God, it is obvious that what we do in our work is also an opportunity to glorify t creator.
 The way that we work for our employer demonstrates something about our character and it has a direct impact on the validity of our testimony for Jesus Christ.

-Perhaps we should get a new employer on our job.
+Perhaps we should consider getting a new employer on our job.
+Reality is that we do not need to change our present job to get a new employer.
+Think about it, how would it affect your present job if everything you did was done for the Lord.
 When we understand that our working environment is another chance to serve God, it will change the way that we look at our vocation.
 Are there any adjustments that you may need to take in your workplace toward either the people that you work with or the quality of work you do?
 Are there ways for you to acknowledge your gratefulness to God even in the midst of a less than ideal work environment?
 As a missionary, even our day to day workplace is an opportunity to share the love of Christ.